biaobin/IMPACT-T/utilities/lattice_parser/readme.md

 | scale          |       | double | 1.0     | scale of the field strength.                                 |
 | datafmt        |       | str    | “impt”  | the value could be `impt, imptold, poisson`.
 In `ImpactT.in`, corresponding values are `1,2,3`.
 The last one is Parmela static E-field format. |

-The data format for IMPACT-T is different from Parmela.
-The data format for `datafmt=impt,imptold,poisson,cfield` are listed as following:
+The data format for `datafmt=impt,imptold,poisson` are listed as following:

 ```fortran
 !datafmt=impt,  units are [cm,MHz,MV/m,A/m]